Key Takeaways

 Here are some targeted exercises to consider:

-• I am implementing a “flavor of the day” routine, encouraging the exploration of new and diverse tastes in a controlled manner.
+- I am implementing a “flavor of the day” routine, encouraging controlled exploration of new and diverse tastes.

 These activities, grounded in clinical expertise and child-centered approaches, are central to building the pillars of sensory integration.
 These exercises will help your child develop coping strategies and confidence in managing sensory inputs, fostering a more adaptive and fulfilling interaction with their environment.